♦ Bride and groom advice on image file endings and the importance of image editing ♦

 The other day I had a phone call from a couple who have had their wedding photographed by another photographer, and now when they had decided to order their album – this photographer had gone out of business.
 So their question was, could I design and make an album for them out of the images that they had been given on their disc?
 I was soon to find out that the images their photographer had supplied them with where with RAW ending…

 The file ending of an image is one of those things.
-In a time when many wedding photographers will give their clients high resolution files to keep on a disc (when the right price has been paid), it is extra important to understand these file endings, because they will decide whether you will be able to open the images without professional software, if the images can be printed and – most importantly, if the images have even been edited.
-So I am feeling obliged to give bride and groom advice and information on what the differences are.
+In a time when some wedding photographers will give their clients high resolution files to keep on a disc, it is extra important to understand these file endings, because they will decide whether you will be able to open the images without professional software, if the images can be printed and – most importantly, if the images have even been edited.
+So I am feeling obliged to give you guys some information on what the differences are.

 First just a quick note on what “file ending” means: After the file name of your digital image you will have different endings such as: imagename.jpg – imagename.tif – imagename.raw – there are many more, but these are the important ones in terms of wedding photography.
 I will now tell you about each of these file endings individually, what the difference is and which one you want to receive from your photographer.

-Bride and groom advice - the file ending with RAW. (imagename.raw)
+1: – the file ending with RAW: imagename.raw.

-I’m gonna start with this one, because this is the image shot in it’s very raw state.
+I’m gonna start with what a “Raw file” is, because this is the image in it’s very raw state.
 A professional photographer, using a professional camera will shoot your wedding in RAW setting (in 9 times out of 10).
 This is why:

 * A RAW file will have much more detailed information than the other common setting: Jpg